“Why are we running?” – Chris, to Sara, during this shoot.

 It was this moment they realized their relationship had grown deeper than friendship.
 Though the summer was over, their romance was just beginning.

-Fast forward to early 2018 and that was when Chris popped the question right by Lake Merritt – a place they enjoyed spending time together.
+Fast forward to early 2018 and that was when Chris popped the question right by Lake Merritt!
+It was practically their back yard and a fave spot to hang out together.

-What was billed as a picnic with friends by their beloved lake turned out to be the perfect Friday afternoon to get engaged.
+What was billed as a picnic with friends by their beloved Lake Merritt turned out to be the perfect Friday afternoon to get engaged.

-After a long fiancé visa process to get Chris into the US and able to live, work and get married (not in that order), we got to work planning this engagement session in the couple’s beloved Oakland.
+After a long fiancé visa process to get Chris into the US and able to live, work and get married, we got to work planning this Lake Merritt Engagement session.

-The lake seemed like a good choice to start as it’s a meaningful place to them for many reasons as well as pretty, close-by, and represents iconic Oakland.
+The lake seemed like a good choice to start as it’s a meaningful place to them for many reasons!
+It is also super pretty, close-by, and represents iconic Oakland.

-Sara suggested in a planning session that they would like to incorporate some photos of a street sign that was meaningful for them.
+Sara suggested in an engagement planning session that they would like to incorporate some photos of the sign on their street.
 It was fun capturing this everyday scene in a romantic way!

 My suggestion for a final place was Port View Park where I’ve shot a bunch before and I love for the following reasons!